nbonamy/xfinity-usage-tracker/README.md

  - `XFINITY_GSHEET`: id of your Google spreadsheet.
 You can extract that from the URL displayed by your browser when you view the file.
 If the URL is `https://docs.google.com/spreadsheets/d/abcd8673ef/edit#gid=0` then the ID is `abcd8673ef`.

 ## Scheduling
 You can use your favorite scheduler (cron or Windows Task Scheduler) to automatically launch the script.
-It is recommended to run it once a day around 3am: this way the script will record the usage of the day before in the spreasheet (there is some delay in Comcast update of your usage).
-If you decide to run it more often, please check the disclaimer on [https://github.com/jantman/xfinity-usage](https://github.com/jantman/xfinity-usage): it is also valid for xfinity-usage-tracker.
+If you want to track usage for each calendar day, then at least schedule it to run at 11.55pm (although there is some delay in Comcast update of your usage).
+It is recommended to run it only once a day: if you decide to run it more often, please check the disclaimer on [https://github.com/jantman/xfinity-usage](https://github.com/jantman/xfinity-usage): it is also valid for xfinity-usage-tracker.

 ## As a webserver
 Configuring your favorite webserver (Apache or Nginx) is not documented here.
 You need to run the script as a CGI script.